RaminHaghi/RaminHaghi/README.md

 - i'm 25, I am most interested in the Computer World and Coding
 - I'm a self-taught passionate developer
-- When time is just a number, boundaries lose their meaning.

 <br />